Electoral Backgrounder: Constitutional disqualification and intending candidates

 Section 44(v)

-- Section 44(v) of the Constitution applies to a person who has a direct or indirect pecuniary interest in any agreement with the Public Service of the Commonwealth.
+- Section 44(v) of the Constitution applies to a person who has “any direct or indirect pecuniary interest in any agreement with the Public Service of the Commonwealth”.

 Filling the vacancy

-- Section 45 of the Constitution provides that where a Senator or Member of the House of Representatives is disqualified by the operation of section 44 (i.e. as the result of a ruling by the Court of Disputed Returns), their place in the Parliament becomes vacant.
+- Section 45 of the Constitution provides that where a Senator or Member of the House of Representatives is disqualified by the operation of section 44 (i.e., as the result of a ruling by the CDR), their place in the Parliament becomes vacant.

-- In short there are several two possible ways for filling such a vacancy.
+- In short, there are two possible ways for filling such a vacancy:

-- First, where the disqualified persons was a sitting Senator, the Court of Disputed Returns orders the AEC to conduct a special count before it decides whether to make an order declaring another candidate to have been returned as being elected under section 360 of the Electoral Act.
-This process was followed in several cases including In re Wood, Sue v Hill, Re Culleton (No. 2), Re Day (No. 2), Re Ludlam; Re Waters; Re Roberts [No 2]; Re Nash, Re Nash (No.2) and Re Kakoschke-Moore [2018] HCA 10;
+- First, where the disqualified person was a sitting Senator, the CDR orders the AEC to conduct a special count before it decides whether to make an order declaring another candidate to have been returned as being elected under section 360 of the Electoral Act.
+This process was followed in several cases including in Re Wood, Sue v Hill, Re Culleton (No. 2), Re Day (No. 2), Re Ludlam; Re Waters; Re Roberts [No 2]; Re Nash, Re Nash (No.2) and Re Kakoschke-Moore [2018] HCA 10; and

 - Second, where the disqualified person is a sitting Member of the House of Representatives, the CDR will order a by-election.
 This process was followed in several cases including Sykes v Cleary, Free v Kelly and Re Joyce.

-- The Court then agreed with the comments made in Sykes v Cleary that there was a distinction that resulted from the group voting process that applies in Senate voting as opposed to the full preferential voting that applies to voting for candidates to be elected to the House of Representatives as follows:
+- The Court then agreed with the comments made in Sykes v Cleary.
+That is, there was a distinction that resulted from the group voting process that applies in Senate voting as opposed to the full preferential voting that applies to voting for candidates to be elected to the House of Representatives as follows:

 “In these circumstances, the situation in In re Wood was such as to warrant the conclusion that the special count would reflect the voters' 'true legal intent' (12).
 Furthermore, in the light of the group system of voting which applies in Senate elections, it was highly probable, if not virtually certain, that a person who voted for Mr Wood would have voted for another member of his group, had the voter known that Mr Wood was ineligible.
 The same comment cannot be made in the present case.
 Here a special count could result in a distortion of the voters' real intentions because the voters' preferences were expressed within the framework of a larger field of candidates presented to the voters by reason of the inclusion of the first respondent."

 - The above difference is also contained in the Electoral Act where a candidate dies between the declaration of nominations and polling day.
-For a Senate candidate, subsection 273(27) of the Electoral Act provides that the votes should be counted with the preferences adjusted accordingly polling day.
-For a House of Representatives candidate, subsection 180(2) of the Electoral Act provides that the election wholly fails and a new writ must be issued for a supplementary election (commonly referred to as a by-election - see section 181 of the Electoral Act).
+For a Senate candidate, subsection 273(27) of the Electoral Act provides that the votes indicated on a ballot paper in favour of a deceased candidate shall be counted to the candidate next in order of the voter’s preference, and numbers indicating subsequent preferences shall be deemed to be altered accordingly.
+For a House of Representatives candidate, subsection 180(2) of the Electoral Act provides that the election wholly fails if the candidate dies after the nominations are declared but before polling day.
+Where this occurs, section 181 of the Electoral Act prescribes that a new writ must be issued for a supplementary election (commonly referred to as a by-election).

 Casual vacancy